NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance (Server) and create their local market.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or commission in order to use the platform.

-Volunteer and help us Overcome Corporate Greed and Monopoly
+Volunteer and help overcome Corporate Monopoly
 --------------------------------

 Do you feel that commercial e-commerce platforms are exploiting the local vendors and local economy ?